List of The Simpsons comics: Bart Simpson

 Bart Simpson comics were first published in the United States in late 2000, and have remained on a bi-monthly schedule until mid-2011.
 The comic book series is centered on the Simpsons star Bart Simpson, but it also features the children of Springfield and each issue commonly has several short stories.

 The Australian edition of Bart Simpson comics was first printed in 2002 by Otter Press, in a digest-sized edition with a bonus Radioactive Man comic book, and has been released since then on a quarterly schedule (every three months).
 They are also reprinted in the United Kingdom by Titan Magazines.

 The series was discontinued in February 2016 at the one-hundredth issue, which was a 48-page special.

 The Official History of Bongo Comics

-The Official History of Bongo Comics was a one-shot limited edition comic book of only 750 copies which were given out to a few patrons at the San Diego Comic Con in 1993 as part of the launch of Bongo Comics.
+The Official History of Bongo Comics was a one-shot limited edition comic book of only 750 copies which were given out to a few patrons at San Diego Comic-Con in 1993 as part of the launch of Bongo Comics.
 The single issue was only ten pages long.